 Your licence fee will depend on the number of accommodation or mobile units you offer:

-- more than 15 units - one fee for the first 15 units and an additional fee of £145.50 for ever extra five units or fewer
+- more than 15 units - there is an additional fee for every five extra units (or fewer)

 Showing TV and film in public areas

 If you show TV programmes or films (live broadcast or via DVD or online streaming) in public areas such as bars, shops, restuarants, lounges or lobbies, you will require a licence.

 There are a number of main organisations who issue these licenses, including the Motion Picture Licensing Company.